 Recent, far-ranging upgrades and improvements in both Dearborn and Columbus have increased production, added employees and positioned Severstal North America as a pioneer in advanced steelmaking technology for a broad range of traditional and new customers and markets.

-Three joint-venture operations—Mountain State Carbon, LLC; Double Eagle Steel Coating Company and Spartan Steel Coating—round out the facilities.
+Two joint-venture operations—Mountain State Carbon, LLC and Spartan Steel Coating—round out the facilities.